Assistance programs St. Clair County Illinois

 Contact the Belleville Illinois based St. Clair County Community Action Agency.
 This is one of the leading non-profits in the area.
-Counselors may be able to help you with apply for programs that provide financial assistance, and they are definitely a great place to learn about your options and various programs.
+Counselors may be able to help you with apply for programs that provide financial assistance, and they are definitely a great place to learn about your options.
 Among some of the services they may be able to help you with include:

 - Weatherization - This is a federal government funded program that will provide homeowners with free energy conservation updates to heir homes.
 Continue with government weatherization assistance.

 - LIHEAP - This program provides for either cooling utility bill payments for low-income households during the summer, and during the cold winter months funds are available for paying for heating bills and preventing disconnections of service.

 - Rent assistance and low income housing - The community action agency works with local churches, charities, and other aid organizations in order to provide funds to pay rent and housing costs.
-They can also help individuals apply for section 8 housing vouchers.
+They can also help individuals apply for section 8 housing vouchers, including apartments in St. Clair County with no waiting list.
 This is for very low income families.
 Several organizations in the area focus on these housing and rent assistance programs or even section 8 deposit assistance.

 Call the community action agency at (618) 277-6790.